bsherin/tactic/docs/Library-Interface.rst

 associated with resources.

 You can also :kbd:`Right-Click` (or :kbd:`Control-Click`) on a row in the table to access a context menu.
-The available functions replicate a subset of the functions available in the toolbar.
+The available functions replicate a subset of the functions available in the menubar.

 The omnibar
 -------------